This monograph contains a critical evaluation of the present

 century it can justifiably be called a “methodological science war”.

-but of the establishment.
-Afterwards, the opposite opinion is presented,
+but with the establishment.
+Then, the opposite view is presented,

-using the example of the phronetic Perestroikans who undertook a last
+using the example of the phronetic perestroikans, who undertook the last

 great rebellion against the establishment.

-The limits of applied methodologies are presented in detail, of the
+The limits of applied methodologies are identified, both of the

 scientistic (normative rational choice theory) as well as the phronetic

-(applied phronesis) kind.
-Furthermore, a case is made for the necessity
+kind (applied phronesis) .
+Furthermore, a case is made for the need

 for a genuinely practical (normative, pragmatic and technical)